 No matter if we think about sales, finance, coding, or project management – data should always be a part of tasks oriented on goals.

 Having data and hesitating to make decisions is like burning your assets and resources.
 Collection of data would be pointless if you didn’t use it properly in the decision-making process.
 To create a data-centric culture in a company, chief executives should design processes that support decisions.
+They can do it, for example, by implementing the four DORA metrics.

 The right and wise way to make in business have to reflect the usage of data, analytics, conclusions, insights, and information provided by other teams from different sources and channels.